rune-m/inf226-assignment2/README.md

 - Secret key should be random.
 Alternatively be in a seperate environment file.
   - Generated random key
 - Users should not be in the source code.
 Passwords/tokens should be encrypted anyways.
+  - Initially, passwords was not even checked and you could log in to whatever account withouth giving any password
 - Easy to perform SQL injections.
   - Fixed with prepared statements
 - Navigating via a "next" parameter -> XSS?